erikpt/UniversalHealthAccessAct/Bill_Text.md

    3. If a Secretary attempts dismantling, an automatic injunction shall issue from the Supreme Court, triggered by a petition from 10 or more states.

 (b) **Clinical Decision-Making.**
-   1. Doctors and qualified providers alone shall determine medical necessity, triage, and scheduling based on patient needs and availability.
+   1. Doctors and qualified providers alone shall determine medical necessity, triage, and scheduling based on patient needs and provider availability.
    2. Patients may seek care from any qualified provider nationwide without network restrictions or prior authorizations.

 (c) **Medical Advisory Committee (MAC).**